pallets/flask/docs/design.rst

 for large applications or asynchronous servers.
 Flask wants to make it quick and easy to write a traditional web application.

-Also see the :doc:`/becomingbig` section of the documentation for some inspiration for larger applications based on Flask.

 Async/await and ASGI support
 ----------------------------